MichelSunsin/weather-checker/README.md

 # weather-checker
 Simple app built using Vuejs and OpenWeather API.
-I used vuex for learning purposes
+Vuex was used for state management for learning purposes only.

 ## Project setup
 ```